 League history

-Celtic have played in the top-flight of Scottish football all throughout the club’s history in league competitions.
-The Bhoys first entered a division in the 1890/91 season as a founding member of the Scottish Football League.
+Celtic have played in the top-flight of Scottish football throughout the club’s entire history.
+The Bhoys first played league football in 1890/91 season as a founding member of the Scottish Football League.
 They were later a founding team of the Premier Division in 1975.

 Scottish football then witnessed the formation of a breakaway league in 1998 with Celtic one of the first in the Premier League.
-It was dissolved in 2013 after the Premier League and Football League agreed to merge and create the Premiership, in which Celtic have remained key since.
+It was dissolved in 2013 after the SPL and SFL agreed to merge and create the Scottish Premiership.

-Celtic have also won the top-flight 52 times under the various names the league has used.
-The Bhoys secured the title for the first time in 1892/93.
-They lifted 29 Division One titles plus seven Premier Division titles, eight Premier League titles and have won eight Premiership titles so far.
+Celtic have won the Scottish top-flight title 55 times, their first in 1892/93 and their most recent during the 2024/25 campaign.
+The Hoops lifted 29 Division One titles, seven Premier Division titles, eight Premier League titles and have won 11 Premiership honours so far.

 Celtic trophies

-Celtic’s trophy history also features a number of cup titles alongside their 52 top-flight crowns so far.
-The Glasgow giants have also lifted the Scottish Cup a record 40 times with a first crown in 1891/92.
-While they have won the League Cup 21 times and the European Cup once, as well.
+Celtic’s trophy history features a number of cup titles alongside their 55 top-flight crowns.
+The Glasgow giants have won the Scottish Cup a record 42 times with a first crown in 1891/92.
+While they have lifted the Scottish League Cup 22 times and the European Cup once.

 Players and managers

-Celtic’s illustrious history as one of Scotland’s most successful sides and also as a trailblazing club in Europe has ensured legends grace Celtic Park.
+Celtic’s illustrious history as Scottish football’s most successful team and also as a trailblazing club in Europe has ensured legends grace Celtic Park.
 From Pat Bonner between the posts to Paul McStay in the middle and Jimmy Johnstone in attack, the club has had a host of icons.

-Billy McNeill also registered a club record of 822 appearances between 1957 and 1975 with the Bhoys.
+Billy McNeill is Celtic’s record appearance maker having played an astonishing 822 matches between 1957 and 1975 with the Bhoys.
 While Jimmy McGrory holds the record as Celtic’s all-time top scorer with 468 goals in 445 games in all competitions.
-Bobby Lennox sits second in their charts with 277 in 586.
+Bobby Lennox sits second in the chart with 277 in 586.

-Jock Stein also secured his place as a Celtic legend by returning as the manager following 148 games in green and white.
-He went on to become undeniably one of the most important names in Celtic’s history having overseen 717 games at the helm and lifting an astounding 25 trophies.
+Jock Stein also secured his place as a Celtic legend by returning as the manager following 148 games in green and white as a player.
+He went on to become the greatest manager in Celtic’s history having overseen 717 games and lifting an astounding 25 trophies.